drwl/annotaterb/MIGRATION_GUIDE.md

 It _should_ match the old Annotate defaults however there may be differences.

-**Note: there were bugs in Annotate that may have lead to options not actually being used for some of the `exclude_*` options.
+**Note: there were bugs in Annotate that may have led to options not actually being used for some of the `exclude_*` options.
 If you experience different behavior despite using the same defaults then this may be why.**